What exactly does TENS mean?

 Who Can Benefit from TENS?

-There are a variety of muscle, bone, and joint conditions that the TENS unit can be used to treat.
+There are a variety of muscle, bone, and joint areas that the pulse stimulator can be used to treat.
 Some of the conditions that the device is most commonly used to treat include:

 - Back pain